linklab-uva/robotlearning/_lectures/04lec.md

 ---
 type: lecture
 date: 2022-08-30Tx:xx:xx+4:30
-title: Lecture 3 - Markov Models
+title: Lecture 4 - HMM II

 # optional
 # please use /static_files/notes directory to store notes
 thumbnail: /static_files/thumbnails/lec03.png

 # optional
-tldr: "2.3, and 2.4 from Chapter 2 notes "
+tldr: "2.4 from Chapter 2 notes "

 # optional
 # set it to true if you dont want this lecture to appear in the updates section